 - Website: www.chocolatemuseum-cologne.com

-- Transport: Closest subway stops are Severinstrasse or Heumarkt.
-The Chocolate Museum is a 20 minute walk away from the Cologne Cathedral and Cologne's main train station in the center of the city.
+- Transport: The closest subway stops are Severinstrasse and Heumarkt.
 If driving, enter Holzmarkt or Rheinauhafen into the GPS and use the underground parking at Rheinauhafen.

 Chocolate Museum Admission

-- Family Pass (2 adults and kids up to 16 years old): 25 Euro
+- Family Pass (2 adults and kids up to 16 years old): 30 euros

 - Children under 6 years old receive free admission